In advertising, it's the transition from managing the client to managing the business.

 Recently the Financial Times offered up career advice for women who want to get ahead:

 "Some companies offer help.
-Accenture, for example, has a Skills Academy and a course, called “Move Beyond the Boys Club (Shameless Self-Promotion)”, that says career progression, especially in male-dominated fields, is a blend of aptitude and attitude, manoeuvrability, understanding office politics, allied to self-awareness and confidence.
+Accenture, for example, has a Skills Academy and a course, called “Move Beyond the Boys Club (Shameless Self-Promotion)”, that says career progression, especially in male-dominated fields, is a blend of aptitude and attitude, maneuverability, understanding office politics, allied to self-awareness and confidence.

 It says: 'Women who get ahead are those who make key decision-makers aware of their wins.
 When you work with men, you have to learn to play the game and get comfortable raising your profile the way they do – we should take the best of what they can teach us while maintaining a sense of our own integrity, individuality and independence.'"